JustinTulloss/ewf/README.md

 - Build the docker image with `docker build . -t <your tag>`
 - Run the docker image with `docker run --env FIREBASE_URL=<YOUR FIREBASE URL> --env REDIS_PORT_6379_TCP_ADDR=<YOUR REDIS SERVER ADDRESS> --env REDIS_PORT_6379_TCP_PORT=<YOUR REDIS PORT> <your tag>`
   - Alternatively, you can pass `--link <your redis container>:redis` to `run` and all the environment variables for redis will be filled out.
 You still need to pass in the Firebase url however.

+## TODO

+ - Support real message queues like kafka and/or kestrel
+ - Support more advanced queries to Firebase